jeremysiu3/ScriptIt/README.md

-# transliteration
+# ScriptIt!

-This transliteration program allows users to convert Latin script using standard romanization to the language script of their choice (Bengali, Greek, Hindi, Japanese, Javanese, Korean, Mandarin, Russian).
+This is a transliteration program that allows users to convert Latin script using standard romanization to the language script of their choice (Bengali, Greek, Hindi, Javanese, Korean, Mandarin, Russian).

+I did this project to step into the world of machine learning and AI, more specifically in NLP and neural networks.
+I learned a lot throughout this process, and I am eager to learn more about how ML models work.

+The languages which use an ML model are Bengali, Hindi, Korean, and Mandarin.
+When converting these languages, I took a hybrid approach having a dictionary of common words/phrases for the language and having the model take care of words that aren't in that dictionary.

+Bengali and Hindi used binary classification models so it was simple.
+What I was trying to solve here was learning the program learning the difference between a long vowel and a short vowel.
+For example, for Hindi, a user can type in "hindi" and the model will know to convert the second "i" to a long vowel, ensuring accurate transliteration.

+Korean and Mandarin used an LSTM-based seq2seq model.
+Korean follows an alphabet, but it still required the use of machine learning because of the ambiguity of a Latin letter and its corresponding Korean letter.
+For example, the interchangeable use of k and g which gives the Korean ㄱ, while k can also give ㅋ.
+The model learns which character should be the output based on context of the word.
+Mandarin is the most inaccurate by far just because of its complexity which has multiple characters for one romanization.
+For example, shi4 can be 是, 事, 市, 试, etc. The model learns which character to use based on the sentence context.

-In this project, this was my first time learning how to use Git, and I didn't start doing it until I was well into the project, so there are some missing files which I had permanently deleted before using Git.
+This was also my first time learning how to use Git, and I didn't start doing it until I was well into the project, so there are some missing files which I had permanently deleted before using Git.